2026 Summer Dance Intensive

 • Water bottle

-• Clothes or warm-ups and shoes to put on over your dance clothing after the placement class
+• Warm-ups or clothing to put on over your dance attire after the placement class

 Clothing: